Nimdoc/DIDgeridoo/README.md

 ## How to do it

+This guide appies mainly to Bluesky, but this process may also work for other apps that are built on ATProto in the future.

 ### Main Domain DID

+1. Make sure that your permalink structure is set to something other than "plain" in Settings > Permalinks, otherwise this plugin WILL NOT WORK.

-1. Install this plugin either through WordPress plugins or by manually uploading a release to your WordPress site.
+2. Install this plugin either through WordPress plugins or by manually uploading a release to your WordPress site, then activate it.

-2. For Bluesky, in the Settings menu, click on Account > Handle > I have my own domain > No DNS Panel
+3. Open Bluesky, in the Settings menu, click on Account > Handle > I have my own domain > No DNS Panel

-3. Type in the domain of your WordPress site, as it appears in the WordPress General Settings under Site Address, but without the protocol (Without `http://` or `https://`)
+4. Type in the domain of your WordPress site, as it appears in the WordPress General Settings under Site Address, but without the protocol (Without `http://` or `https://`)

-4. Copy the DID at the bottom.
+5. Copy the DID at the bottom.
 It will look something like `did:plc:test:example`

-5. Go back to your WordPress admin section, go to Settings > DIDgeridoo, and paste your DID in the field under "Main DID"
+6. Go back to your WordPress admin section, go to Settings > DIDgeridoo, and paste your DID in the field under "Main DID"

 ### Organization Mode (Advanced)